2014 OUSCI Preview- Chris Jacobs in the Lingenfelter L28 Camaro

 Chris also thinks the USCA rule package has brought out more late-model vehicles and all-wheel drive cars, which makes it even more difficult for vintage muscle cars to be competitive.
 However, it's not like the OUSCI hasn't had fast imports and all-wheel drive cars in past years and guys like Bret Voelkel have still found a way to beat them all in the Wilwood Disc Brakes Speed Stop Challenge without the benefit of all-wheel drive, traction control or ABS and guys like Brian Hobaugh and Mark Stielow are still bringing home OUSCI titles with vintage iron (or fiberglass).

 If anything, the new format makes it an even greater challenge to pick a winner.
 "It would be interesting to see if there are actually Vegas odds on the OUSCI," says Chris.
 "There are obvious favorites and past winners, along with top finishers."
 Regardless of whether or not the Vegas bookmakers decide to make odds on this event, you won't want to miss any of the action.
-Buy your tickets now for the 2014 OUSCI and tell your friends to do the same.
+If you didn't catch the OUSCI live when it happened, add the OPTIMA Network on Roku for free and watch all the past episodes of the TV series.

 Chris would like to extend a big shout out to Lingenfelter, for allowing him to get behind the wheel of the "company car" and he's looking forward to keeping everyone updated on his experience on his Facebook page and @jacobsmotorsports on Instagram.